What Are the Average Weights of Pop-up Campers

 Hard vs. Soft Walls

-Hard pop-up walls will weigh more than soft vinyl or canvas walls.
+Hard side pop-up walls will weigh more than soft vinyl or canvas walls.
 If yours is a hard-walled camper like those by Forest River, such as the Rockwood Hard Side High Wall Series or the Rockwood Hard Side Series, then these trailers will carry more heft.

 Shape